krdarrah/trigBoard_docs/docs/solar.rst

 1 - The trigSolar board requires >1V to operate, which can be forced with the pre-charge button, just as long as a backup battery is present or can just be left to naturally charge with solar power.
 Getting up to 1V does not take long.
 Note that in the plot, as soon as 1V is reached, the output is set to the battery backup.
 If no battery is connected, then the output remains at 0V.

 2 - On charging up, the output will switch to the super capacitor at ~3V.
 With a backup battery connected, it will switch from battery to super cap, which is interesting to watch happen, since you might have a 4.2V battery connected, then suddenly the voltage drops to 3V.
-This is the switchover point.
+This is the switchover point and demonstrates the priority circuit in action.

 3 - Now that the board is running purely on solar power (super capacitor), it will continue to use this power until the voltage falls below 2V.
 It's not 3V, because a 1V hysteresis was designed into the board.
 In other words, super cap turns on at 3V on the way up, turns off at 2V on the way down.
 Then turns back on at 3V.
 This hysteresis is important because when the board charges up to 3V, the trigBoard will immediately wake and attempt to send a notification causing some discharge on the super capacitor.
 Without hysteresis, like if it also turned off at 3V, the trigSolar board would never be able to fully switch over and stay powered from the super capacitor.